vincivans/OPHelper/README.md

-#OPChooser
+#OPHelper

 ## About

-OPChooser is a tool to help you to make options trading decision.
+OPHelper is a tool to help you to make options trading decision.
 It analyzes all of options retrieved by the given ticker symbol, then gives you a set of options which has the max payoff.(Note: with the demo version(iborder branch), you could place an order after getting the result.)
-OPChooser is also a final project for Stevens Institute of Technology - FE545 Design Patterns and Derivatives Pricing.
+OPHelper is also a final project for Stevens Institute of Technology - FE545 Design Patterns and Derivatives Pricing.
 The Motivations for this project is to learn and practice Object Oriented Design Patterns.

 ## Branch